 You will need to make a set of 12 “T shirts” for each group of 4.
 We used card stock so that you couldn’t see through them.

-Begin by giving students students some information about Parkinson’s disease so everyone is on the same page.
+Begin by giving students some information about Parkinson’s disease so everyone is on the same page.
 Then show the video below.

 After the video, give a brief recap and ask the students to discuss whether or not they think Joy can smell Parkinson’s disease and to complete the front page of the activity.
 Walk around the room and ask groups what they think.
 Can Joy really smell Parkinson’s disease?
 If they say no, follow up by asking what it would take to convince them.
 If they say yes, ask why.
 Is it possible she’s just a really good guesser?
 If she got 10 out of 12 correct would you still believe her?

-Share out answers and discuss with the class that in statistics we don’t always no for sure if a claim is true.
+Share out answers and discuss with the class that in statistics we don’t always know for sure if a claim is true.
 It is possible that Joy is just a good guesser.
 Even if she got 12 out of 12 correct, it would still be possible that she had just guessed.
 But in statistics we figure out the likelihood of something happening purely by chance and if it is unlikely to occur by chance have strong evidence to make a conclusion.
 This is really the main goal for this course.

 That being said, we want to investigate, what is the likelihood of Joy guessing 11 or more correct if she really can’t smell Parkinson’s disease (just by guessing)?
 Pick a student from the class to smell a shirt and guess whether it has been worn by someone with Parkinson’s or not.
 Show the student the shirt and have them guess “yes” or “no”.
 Reveal the answer.
 Try a couple more.

 You can also show students how to simulate using technology.
 The variable name is “Guesses”, the categories are “Correct” and “Incorrect”.
 Start with Joy’s 11 correct and 1 incorrect.
 Scroll to the bottom pull down menu and choose “Simulate sample count”.
 Set the hypothesized proportion at 0.5 and start taking samples.
-The applet will also allow your to find the percent of values greater than or equal to 11 (the P-value!).
+The applet will also allow you to find the percent of values greater than or equal to 11 (the P-value!).

 After students have completed the rest of the activity, you should still have some students who think Joy cannot smell the disease.
 Show the second video, pause after 7 seconds, then mic drop.
 Your students are now hooked on statistics.